lgreco/cdp/docs/source/COMP170/weekly/week00-answers.rst

 Answers to knowledge test
 ..........................

-Did you take a chance to think about the questions in advanced?
+Did you take a chance to think about the questions in advance?
 If you didn't you're only cheating yourself.
 Learning takes time.
 Give yourself the time to succeed.

 **What does the ``def`` keyword do in Python?**
   Answer: The ``def`` keyword is used to define a new function in Python.
 It marks the beginning of a function declaration.